Additional Considerations

 Environmental Health & Safety

-There will be institutional as well as sponsor requirements regarding Environmental Health and Safety, researchers and their teams should plan and apply for all necessary authorizations:
+There will be institutional as well as sponsor requirements regarding Environmental Health and Safety.
+Review the EH&S Introduction to Research Safety to introduce safety practices and compliance in your research space.
+Researchers and their teams should also plan and apply for all necessary authorizations:

 - Biological Use Authorization